zacharysalloum/zacharysalloum.github.io/index.md

 <section class="project" id="about-more" markdown="1">

-<p class="tldr">Since I was a kid, I've always enjoyed doing.
+<p class="tldr">Since I was a kid, I've always enjoyed learning by doing.
 In engineering, this has meant getting involved in project teams, internships, and personal projects where I've been able to take my ideas from design to prototype.
-Outside of engineering, it has meant staying busy with several different hobbies</p>
+Outside of engineering, it has meant engaging in several different hobbies that enrich my life</p>

 <div class="body-grid" markdown="1">